-FAV27 BMM Weston Ltd (parcel 3) land at Brent Road
+FAV24 BMM Weston Ltd (parcel 3) land at Brent Road

-- 1. BMM Weston Parcel 3 (see figure 32) is allocated for mixed use development, as follows: - a.
-Commercial, business and services (Use Class E); - b.
-Residential development (Use Class C); - c.
-Community Uses.

-2. Development should:

-- a. enhance the setting of listed buildings around the site; - b. complement the character of Faversham Conservation Area; - c. take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level. - 4.
-The layout and design of the scheme should take account of the Public Right of Way running along the southern edge of the site between Bridge Road and Flood Lane.
+- 1. BMM Weston Parcel 3 (see figure 32) is allocated for mixed use development, as follows: - a. commercial, business and services (Use Class E); - b. residential development (Use Class C); - c. community uses. - 2.
+Development should: - a. enhance the setting of listed buildings around the site; - b. preserve or enhance the character or appearance of Faversham Conservation Area; - c. take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - 3.
+Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level. - Development should have no adverse impact on Public Right of Way ZF40 and contributions to the improvement of public footpaths in the vicinity of the site may be required.